-If an employer has reasonable grounds to believe that the conduct of a physiotherapist constitutes sexual abuse or sexual misconduct, the employer must notify the Complaints Director as soon as possible.
+If an employer has reasonable grounds to believe that the conduct of a physiotherapist constitutes sexual abuse or sexual misconduct, the employer must notify Physiotherapy Alberta as soon as possible.

 “Employment” includes a physiotherapist providing professional services as a paid or unpaid employee, consultant, contractor or volunteer.

 An employer who contravenes this section 57 is guilty of an offense and liable

 - for a first offence, to a fine of not more than $4000,

 - for a 2nd offence, to a fine of not more than $8000, and